lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 3. Rhubarb "r"
 4. Fence "#"

-The start position of the players are represented by the digits:
+The start position of the players are represented by these letters:
 - **S** (Sheep player 1)
 - **W** (Wolf player 1)
 - **s** (Sheep player 2)